9 Ways to Never Lose Anything Ever Again

 Cell phones are a commonly misplaced item.
 The easiest way to find your missing cell phone is to call it from another line.
 But if the phone is set to silent, this strategy is all but useless.
 The concept applies to other objects as well: For your keys, consider a jangly key chain.
 For important papers, perhaps a brightly colored file folder in which to store them.
 Providing sound and visual signals for yourself will keep those items from slipping easily into the background.

 There are now several nifty products designed to help us keep track of our belongings.
 Tile is a BlueTooth tracking device that can be attached to any of a number of objects.
 If you lose the item with Tile attached, you can find it on a map and even make it ring when you get closer.
 There’s even a slim version to put in your wallet.
 Finding apps including the Find My iPhone app can be used from your desktop to locate your phone using BlueTooth technology, as well.
 You can also move your information to the Cloud if you’re concerned about security.
-Check out these 10 other genius solutions to declutter and stay organized.

 “It’s not lost, I am!”